domainaware/parsedmarc/docs/index.rst

 and Reply All actions work like they would with any email message.
 Reply replies to the message sender, and Reply All replies to the sender and the list.

+Even without a subject prefix or body footer, mailing list users can still tell that a message came from the mailing list, because the message was sent to the mailing list post address, and not their email address.

 Configuration steps for common mailing list platforms are listed below.